A point of python metaclass

 - the class

-has class attributes ‘AAA’ and ‘BBB’, which are converted to uppercase inMyMeta.__new__
+Dhas class attributes ‘AAA’ and ‘BBB’, which are converted to uppercase inMyMeta.__new__, - the instance